notangelmario/paquet/PRIVACY.md

 ## For short

-All the data that we keep about is: name, email, profile image, authentication provider and apps you loved.
+All the data that we keep about you is: name, email, profile image, authentication provider and the apps you loved.
+Analytics data used for improving the service is also collected, but is not tailored to you.

 No one except Paquet administrator(s) can see this information.
 Paquet administrator(s) will only access this data when requested by a user. (troubleshooting, deleting account)

 ## FAQ